bradleysundberg/Python-Projects/README.md

 This project filters a list of filenames and stores .txt files in a database, then displays the results.
 It’s a basic example of database interaction and file type filtering.

 # Nice or Mean
+The game greets the player, asks for their name, and then presents a series of scenarios where "a stranger approaches you for a conversation."
+Each time, you must choose whether to be nice (N) or mean (M).
+Your choices are tracked with "nice" and "mean" counters.